Dublin Driving Test Centres — What to Expect at Each One

 - Mix of coastal road driving, busy bus corridors and residential streets

-- Generally considered moderate in difficulty β busy but not as congested as Rathgar
+- Generally considered moderate in difficulty — busy bus corridors but manageable road layouts

 - Roundabouts and junctions on Howth Road and Collins Avenue are common